modernweb-dev/web/docs/blog/introducing-modern-web/index.md

 ## Progressive web apps

 When we talk about modern web apps, we also talk about _progressive_ web apps (PWA).
-PWAs are a great way to provide an engaging and user-friendly experience for your user, by allowing your app to work offline, and being able to install your web app on the user's homescreen, among many other benefits.
+PWAs are a great way to provide an engaging and user-friendly experience for your user, by allowing your app to work offline, and being able to install your web app on the user's home screen, among many other benefits.

 Unfortunately, service workers are close to rocket science, and implementing PWA features isn't always as straightforward as it could be.
-Thats why we'll provide technical guides and tools to make your life as a developer easier.
+That's why we'll provide technical guides and tools to make your life as a developer easier.

-Not only do we ship [rollup-plugin-workbox](https://www.npmjs.com/search?q=rollup-plugin-workbox) to help you generate your service worker at build time, in the future we will also have a set of zero dependency pwa-helpers as web components and vanilla javascript functions, as well as extensive codelabs to help you get started building your modern, progressive web apps.
+Not only do we ship [rollup-plugin-workbox](https://www.npmjs.com/search?q=rollup-plugin-workbox) to help you generate your service worker at build time, in the future we will also have a set of zero dependency pwa-helpers as web components and vanilla javascript functions.
+As well as codelabs to help you get started building your modern, progressive web apps.

 ## Documentation (rocket)